GfSE/SAF-Cameo-Profile/README.md

 # SAF_Profile.mdzip

-**System Architecture Framework SAF_Profile** has been created by the SAF Working Group of the German Chapter of INCOSE, GfSE e.V.
-The SAF Profile features the stereotypes according to the [SAF-Specification released to TdSE 2023](https://github.com/GfSE/SAF-Specification/tree/TdSE2023).
+SAF_Profile has been created by the System Architecture Framework Working Group of the German Chapter of INCOSE, GfSE e.V.
+The SAF Profile contains the Stereotypes according to the [SAF-Specification released to TdSE 2023](https://github.com/GfSE/SAF-Specification/tree/TdSE2023), [List of Stereotypes]/(https://github.com/GfSE/SAF-Specification/blob/TdSE2023/stereotypes.md).